Debra Holloway discusses common gynaecological symptoms, differential diagnosis, and treatment.

 - any gynaecological operations.

 As well as an accurate history, speculum and pelvic examinations are necessary.
 The speculum examination assesses the cervix and can identify cervical polyps, erosion, and cancer.
-The pelvic examination may identify a mass that can indicate the presence of fibroids.
+The pelvic examination may identify a mass that can indicate the presence of fibroids and pain that may indicate other pathology.

 A full blood count test should be carried out on all women with HMB, in parallel with any HMB treatment offered.
 A serum ferritin test for suspected anaemia should not be routinely carried out on women with HMB.1 If women have irregular bleeding and suspected hormonal dysfunction, tests include thyroid-stimulating hormone to investigate HMB in the absence of pathology and when there are other clinical symptoms of thyroid disease,1 follicle-stimulating hormone (FSH), luteinising hormone, and oestradiol.
 Oestradiol tests should not be used to diagnose the menopause and a serum FSH test should not be used to diagnose the menopause in women using combined oestrogen and progestogen contraception or high-dose progestogen.2 Consider an FSH test to diagnose the menopause only in women aged: